ALUMNI HALL OF FAME

 To nominate a candidate you must use the official nomination form.
 Other methods of nomination will not be considered.
 You may nominate as many individuals as you wish, but you must use a separate official form for each nominee.

-In order to be considered for induction into the Hall of Fame Class of 2023 Induction, complete nominations and supportive material must be received by March 1, 2022.
+In order to be considered for induction into the Hall of Fame Class of 2023 Induction, complete nominations and supportive material must have been received by March 1, 2022.
 Nominations received after this date will not be reviewed or considered for 2023 Induction.

 Please note: By submitting this document, you attest to the validity and to the accuracy of all information provided.